 - Use Google Forms to write the class’ questionnaire.
 Although the survey will be emailed from the teacher’s computer, all students should practice drafting the survey on Google Forms individually.
 The class can use Padlet to brainstorm questions that might inform their research.

-- Initial questions are to be answered before respondents watch The Cove Movie Extended Clip, in order to ascertain current attitudes towards captive dolphins and tourist swimming programs.
+- Interviewees will answer a set of initial questions, which are to be answered before respondents watch the chosen clip, in order to ascertain current attitudes towards captive dolphins and tourist swimming programs.
 Some questions might include: Do they feel dolphins should be kept in captivity?
 Are they in support of tourists’ swimming with captive dolphins?
 Have they swum with captive dolphins?
 Did they enjoy it?
 Have their views on captive dolphin swim programs changed over time?
 Include questions on the age and gender of interviewees.

-- After viewing The Cove Movie Extended Clip, students should re-examine interviewee’s attitudes towards dolphin captivity and swimming programs by asking them again if they feel dolphins should be kept in captivity and if they are in support of tourists swimming with captive dolphins.
+- After viewing the second video, students should re-examine interviewee’s attitudes towards dolphin captivity and swimming programs by asking them again if they feel dolphins should be kept in captivity and if they are in support of tourists swimming with captive dolphins.

 - The completed questionnaire is then emailed to all students’ parents/guardians from the teacher’s computer.

 Once responses have been received back from interviewees, teachers share the results with students.
 After a class discussion, students are to write a 100-200 word analysis of the results including clear reference to the initial research question.